 The Right Way to Eat Worms

-Worms are strange animals.
-They live in the mud, squirm around without bones, and basically eat dirt (well, not really — they eat dead plant pieces in the dirt).
+Worms live in the mud, squirm around without bones, and basically eat dirt (well, not really — they eat dead plant pieces IN the dirt).
 A worm sure doesn’t sound like something WE would eat.
-So how crazy is it that we make candy shaped like worms?
-The gummy worm is a sweet, chewy, almost glow-in-the-dark treat.
-But its ridgy body really does look like a worm.
-To top it off, someone thought we should have giant-sized ones.
-The world’s largest gummy worm is about 3 feet long, and weighs more than 3 pounds!
-But it has flavors like cherry and raspberry, so we’d rather eat that worm than a real one.
+So how weird is it that we candy shaped like worms?
+To top it off, the world’s largest gummy worm is about 3 feet long and weighs more than 3 pounds!
+So gross.
+But we’d still rather eat that worm than a real one.

 Wee ones: If you have 4 red gummy worms and 5 yellow gummy worms, of which color do you have fewer?
 Hold up your fingers to count if it helps!